What is the full form of FIR

 FIR: First Information Report

 FIR stands for First Information Report.
-It is a written document prepared by Police when they receive an information about a cognizable offence.
+It is a written document prepared by Police when they receive information about a cognizable offense.

-In a cognizable offence, a Police officer has an authority to make an arrest without warrant.
+In a cognizable offense, a Police officer has the authority to make an arrest without a warrant.

 An FIR is a very important document because it helps in the process of criminal justice.
-Only after the FIR is registered, the Police can start the investigation.
-Once a FIR is registered, the content of the FIR can't be changed except by a ruling from High Court or Supreme court of India.
+Only after the FIR is registered the Police can start the investigation.
+Once an FIR is registered, the content of the FIR can't be changed except by a ruling from the High Court or the Supreme Court of India.